-NOTICE IS HEREBY GIVEN that an annual and special meeting (the "Meeting") of the shareholders of Steep Hill Inc. (the "Company") will be held on Friday, October 14, 2022, at the hour of 10:00 a.m.
+NOTICE IS HEREBY GIVEN that an annual and special meeting (the "Meeting") of the shareholders of Steep Hill Inc. (the "Company") will be held on Friday, July 28, 2023, at the hour of 10:00 a.m.
 (Eastern time), at the office of Irwin Lowy LLP at 217 Queen Street West, Suite 401, Toronto, Ontario, for the following purposes:

-- 1. to receive and consider the audited financial statements of the Company for the year ended December 31, 2021 and the report of the auditors thereon; - 2. to elect the directors of the Company; - 3. to appoint the auditors of the Company and to authorize the directors to fix their remuneration; - 4. to consider and, if deemed advisable, to pass, with or without variation, a special resolution, to amend the articles of incorporation of the Company to consolidate each of the issued and outstanding common shares of the Company on the basis of up to fifteen (15) pre-consolidation common shares of the Company into one (1) post-consolidation common share of the Company, as more fully described in the accompanying management information circular; and - 5. to transact such other business as may properly come before the Meeting or any adjournments or postponements thereof.
+- 1. to receive and consider the audited financial statements of the Company for the year ended December 31, 2022 and the report of the auditors thereon; - 2. to elect the directors of the Company; - 3. to appoint the auditors of the Company and to authorize the directors to fix their remuneration; - 4. to consider and, if deemed advisable, to pass, with or without variation, a special resolution, to amend the articles of incorporation of the Company to consolidate each of the issued and outstanding common shares of the Company on the basis of up to fifteen (15) pre-consolidation common shares of the Company into one (1) post-consolidation common share of the Company, as more fully described in the accompanying management information circular; - 5. to consider and, if deemed advisable, to pass, with or without variation, a special resolution of the Company (the "Asset Sale Resolution") approving and authorizing the sale of all or substantially all of the Company's assets (the "Asset Sale") pursuant to section 189(3) of the Canada Business Corporations Act (the "CBCA"), the terms of such Asset Sale to be finalized by management and approved by the board of directors of the Company.
+If completed, the Company shall become a shell corporation with no assets other than the proceeds from the Asset Sale; - 6. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution of shareholders approving and confirming the stock option plan of the Company; and - 7. to transact such other business as may properly come before the Meeting or any adjournments or postponements thereof.

 A shareholder wishing to be represented by proxy at the Meeting or any adjournment thereof must deposit his or her duly executed form of proxy with the Company's transfer agent and registrar, Capital Transfer Agency ULC, at Suite 920, 390 Bay Street, Toronto, Ontario, M5H 2Y2 not later than 11:00 a.m.
-(Eastern time) on Wednesday, October 12, 2022 or, if the Meeting is adjourned, not later than 48 hours, excluding Saturdays, Sundays and holidays, preceding the time of such adjourned meeting.
+(Eastern time) on Wednesday, July 26, 2023 or, if the Meeting is adjourned, not later than 48 hours, excluding Saturdays, Sundays and holidays, preceding the time of such adjourned meeting.